> Meet the Council

 - Puget Sound Regional Council's 'Vision 2040 Award 2009' for State/Kitsap Telework Pilot Project

-I am serving my fourth consecutive term on the Poulsbo City Council.
+I am serving my sixth consecutive term on the Poulsbo City Council.
 I previously served on the Poulsbo Planning commission in the late 1980's, and on the Olympic College NK Advisory Board in the early 1990's, as well as serving on the Martha and Mary Corporate Advisory Board and on the Board of my Congregation.
 I have sat on the Board of the Kitsap Economic Development Council from 1987 to 2004 and currently the Kitsap Economic Development Alliance from 2008 to present.
 Having been Chair of the immensely productive Regional Telecommunications Committee, when the work shifted over the Kitsap Regional Coordinating Council where I have co-chaired its Broadband Task Force since.
 I served on the Kitsap County Commissioners appointed Base Reduction and Closure Committee (BRAC) to help safeguard our very important military bases, which we accomplished.
 Appointed by the Washington State Legislature to the 'High-Speed Internet Strategy Working Group' in Olympia in 2008.
 I also am now elected to serve the 281 city-member Association of Washington Cities (AWC) Board of Directors in position #12, for Western Washington, as well as the Puget Sound Regional Council (PSRC) Economic Development District Board in Seattle.

 I feel I bring a unique perspective to public service, one of recognizing the strengths and weaknesses inherent in the public and private sectors--both must work in tandem to keep our city and our county working toward productive jobs for our citizens, a healthy environment for our children and adequate protections of our personal rights, properties and the larger community good while balancing a budget.
 Helping guide Poulsbo into the 21st century is my passion, including sensible growth, better Tribal relations, and pursuing "telework" as an alternative means of providing family-wage community-based jobs while reducing traffic congestion.